BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Developer/Configuring_and_Building_DREAM3D.md

 ## Prerequisites ##
 </a>

-These prerequisites will get your system set up with a DREAM.3D SDK and compiling DREAM.3D.
+These prerequisites need to be completed before configuring and building DREAM.3D.

-If you have already fulfilled all of these prerequisites, skip to the [Using DevHelper to Create a Filter](#creating_a_filter) section.
+If you have already fulfilled all of these prerequisites, skip to the [Setting Up DREAM.3D for CMake Configuration](#cmake_config) section.

 <a name="compiler_suite">
 ### Install a Compiler Suite ###